 • final decision of probation or equivalent status of a college; or

-• final decisions to deny, withdraw, suspend, revoke, or terminate candidate status, provisional accreditation, or accreditation of a college.
+• final decisions to deny, withdraw, suspend, revoke, or terminate candidate status, preaccreditation, or accreditation of a college.

-Written notice to the public, including posting to the Council’s website, regarding the above decisions must be made within 24 hours of the notice to the college.
+Written notice to the public, including posting to the Council’s website, regarding the above decisions must be made within one business day of the notice to the college.
 In addition, a brief statement summarizing the reasons for the Council’s decision, describing the evidence that the college was given the opportunity to provide comments, and the comments, if any, that the college may have made with regard to the decision, will be provided the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and the public, no later than 60 days after the final decision.
+The college must disclose such an action within seven business days of receipt to all current and prospective students.

 Withdrawal or Lapses of Accreditation

-The Council will notify the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 30 days of receiving notification from the college if it has decided to withdraw voluntarily from candidate status, provisional accreditation, or accreditation.
+The Council will notify the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 10 days of receiving notification from the college if it has decided to withdraw voluntarily from candidate status, preaccreditation, or accreditation.

-The Council will notify the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 30 days of the date on which provisional accreditation or accreditation lapses if the college notifies the Council that it will not request renewal of its provisional accreditation or accreditation status.
+The Council will notify the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 10 days of the date on which preaccreditation or accreditation lapses if the college notifies the Council that it will not request renewal of its preaccreditation or accreditation status.

 Consideration of Other Accreditors’ Actions

 As a condition of being recognized as an accrediting agency by the US Secretary of Education,